 Canned white beans are also an excellent source of iron for people who do not have the time to sort and soak raw beans, providing

 Enjoy white beans by themselves in a salad, or add them to stews, soups, and pasta dishes.

-Just 3 oz of dark chocolate contains about 6.82 mg of iron.
+One ounce of dark chocolate contains about

 While people often overlook organ meats, they are a great source of vital nutrients, including iron.

 The exact amount depends on the type of organ and its source.